-- A rapport building and engagement period (just like any new counselling relationship). - Discussion of relevant issues identified by the Service User. - Talking about options the Service User may choose to consider or take. - Planning for safety with the Service User which may include identifying strategies to escape violence and/or protect children, seeking refuge, preparation of application for domestic violence orders, etc. - Other activities that support the case plan goals of the Service User. - Identification of other Service User needs and the provision of options for support.
+• a rapport building and engagement period (just like any new counselling relationship);

+- discussion of relevant issues identified by the Service User; - talking about options the Service User may choose to consider or take following a risk assessment with the Service User; - planning for safety with the Service User which may include identifying strategies to escape violence and/or protect children, seeking refuge, preparation of application for domestic violence orders, etc. - other activities that support the case plan goals of the Service User; - identification of other Service User needs and the provision of options for support.